cheretka/Advanced-Calculator/README.md

 <img src="/2.PNG" width="300"> <img src="/3.PNG" width="300">

 <img src="/4.PNG" width="300"> <img src="/5.PNG" width="300">

+# The advanced Calculator

-3) The advanced version of the calculator, in addition to the basic ones, should also implement more advanced operations, including the mandatory:
+The advanced version of the calculator, in addition to the basic ones, should also implement more advanced operations, including the mandatory:
     - Trigonometric functions: sine (sin) cosine (cos) tangent (tan)
     - Logarithmic functions: natural logarithm (ln) logarithm (log)
     - Calculation of percentages (%)